sdr2017/TriviaGame/README.md

 ![trivia](assets/images/desktop1.jpg)

 ## Technologies Used
-The app is built with HTML, CSS, Bootstrap for layout, and JavaScript for functionality.
+The app is built with HTML, CSS, Bootstrap for layout, and JavaScript and jQuery for functionality.

 ---